wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

 });
 ```

-One of ChatGPT's killer features is the ability to answer new questions with the context of older ones.  when we call the API, we not only provide a single question, but also a list of prior ones.
+One of ChatGPT's killer features is the ability to answer new questions with the context of older ones.
+When we call the API, we not only provide a single question, but also a list of prior ones.

 ```javascript
 const chatHistory = []; // when the conversation starts, no history is present